Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: Introduction

 The structure of this paper is as follows.
-In Sec. \ref{section2}, we briefly review the Sen BH spacetimes and employ the NJA to construct the corresponding rotating Sen BH solution.
+In Sec.~\ref{section2}, we begin with a review of the static charged BH solution with scalar hair in the EMCS theory, and subsequently apply the NJA to construct its rotating generalization.
 We also analyze its horizon structure and ergosurface.
-In Sec. \ref{section3}, based on the properties of thin accretion disks surrounding these rotating Sen black holes, we examine the radiant energy flux, radiation temperature, and emission spectrum.
-In Sec. \ref{section4}, we investigate the geodesic equations of photons to study the shadows cast by these black holes.
-In Sec. \ref{section5}, we use shadow observables to constrain the parameter $q_{m}$ using EHT observational data from M87$^{*}$ and Sgr A$^{*}$.
-Finally, we present our conclusions in Sec. \ref{section6}.
+In Sec.~\ref{section3}, we investigate the energy flux and temperature distribution of thin accretion disks around the rotating charged BH solution with scalar hair.
+In Sec.~\ref{section4}, we analyze the geodesic equations of photons to study the shadow cast by this rotating charged BH with scalar hair.
+In Sec.~\ref{section5}, we use BH shadow observables to constrain the parameters $Q$ and $s$, employing EHT observations of Sgr~A$^*$.
+Finally, we present our conclusions in Sec.~\ref{section6}.